 Also known as Hallux Abducto Valgus, a bunion is a change in the structural alignment of the bones in the foot, where the big toe angles toward the smaller toes.
-For more information click here
+Find out more about bunions on the NHS website.

 A change in the big toe position starts to crowd the smaller toes and it makes the foot wider which causes footwear fitting difficulties.

 - Keep pressure off affected joint by wearing comfortable shoes which are wide, have a strapping device such as a lace or Velcro strap, have a low heel that fits well and has a deep toe box/forefoot part to allow enough room for your toes and joints.

 - Remove any hard skin that has developed over the joint by filing it gently with a file and applying a moisturising cream to soften the skin.

 - Make changes in any activity that regularly stresses the foot.

 - Taking pain killers such as paracetamol and ibuprofen when needed.

 - The Podiatry department can intervene at Stages 1-2, later stages may require surgery.
 Surgery to straighten the toes is only endorsed by this NHS Trust, College of Podiatry and Royal College of Surgeons in the latter stages of the condition when there is extreme pain.